We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 A systematic review draws together the results of several primary research studies.
-They are used when there is an important clinical question, but many clinical trials, perhaps with conflicting results.
-A systematic review seeks to provide an overview of the findings of the individual trials, highlighting possible answers, as well as any remaining gaps in knowledge.
+They are used when there is an important clinical question, but many clinical studies, perhaps with conflicting results.
+A systematic review seeks to provide an overview of the findings of the individual studies, highlighting possible answers, as well as any remaining gaps in knowledge.

 The Cochrane Collaboration defines a systematic review as 'a review of a clearly formulated question that uses systematic and explicit methods to identify, select, and critically appraise relevant research and to collect and analyse data from studies that are included in the review.'1

-Systematic reviews synthesize the results of multiple primary investigations by using strategies that limit bias and random error.
-These include a comprehensive search of all potentially relevant articles.2 In the past literature reviews were not as rigorous, and were often compiled by experts writing with a particular point of view, making dispassionate analysis difficult to achieve.
-It is thought, for example, that if original studies of the effects of anti-platelet therapies after myocardial infarction had been systematically reviewed the benefits of therapy would have been apparent as early as the mid-1970s.3
+Systematic reviews synthesise the results of multiple primary investigations by using strategies that limit bias and random error.
+These include a comprehensive search of all potentially relevant articles.2 In the past, literature reviews were not as rigorous, and were often compiled by experts writing with a particular point of view, making dispassionate analysis difficult to achieve.
+It is thought, for example, that if original studies of the effects of anti-platelet therapies after myocardial infarction had been systematically reviewed, the benefits of therapy would have been apparent as early as the mid-1970s.3

 There is an established process recommended to minimise bias when selecting articles for review.
-Explicit, reproducible criteria are used and every effort should be made to search a variety of sources for relevant articles, including grey and unpublished literature.
+Explicit, reproducible search strategies and eligibility criteria are used and every effort should be made to search a variety of sources for relevant articles, including grey and unpublished literature.

 Davies and Crombie outline the steps in this process:3

 - Assessing the studies for eligibility, quality and findings

 - Combining the results to provide a ‘bottom line’